chingiztob/ferrobus/README.md

 [![CodSpeed Badge](https://img.shields.io/endpoint?url=https://codspeed.io/badge.json)](https://codspeed.io/chingiztob/ferrobus)

 > [!NOTE]
-> This is a work in progress.
-The API is not yet stable and may change in the future.
+> This project is still in its early stages, and the API is subject to changes.
 Please check the [documentation](https://ferrobus.readthedocs.io/) for the latest updates.

 High-performance multimodal routing library for geospatial analysis workflows.
 Built with a Rust core and providing a straightforward Python interface.
+It aims to be orders of magnitude faster than existing tools.

 Unlike alternatives such as R5 or OpenTripPlanner, Ferrobus doesn't require Java and installs without external dependencies.